bonitasoft/bonita-doc/md/called-processes.md

 # Called processes

-This page defines called processes, how to define them and how they can be extracted.
+This page defines called processes in Bonita, how to define them and how they can be extracted.

 ## Overview